Josephson's effect in the Schwarzschild background: The vertical SQUID in Schwarzschild

 \subsection{Parameter ranges and observability}

-The formulas above translate to asymptotic observables through two rules consistent with Section \ref{sec2}: (i) currents measured per unit Killing time acquire one power of the lapse relative to their proper values, \(I_\infty\simeq \alpha I_{\rm proper}\); (ii) the phase–bias conversion obeys \(\dot\theta=(q/\hbar) V^\infty\) when the control is specified at infinity, and \(\dot\theta=(q/\hbar) \alpha V^{\rm proper}\) when the control is local.
-Thus there is no additional lapse factor hidden in the phase–bias relation when everything is written in asymptotic variables.
+The formulas above translate to asymptotic observables through two rules consistent with Section \ref{sec2}: (i) currents measured per unit Killing time acquire one power of the lapse relative to their proper values, \(I_\infty\simeq \alpha I_{\rm proper}\); (ii) the phase-bias conversion obeys \(\dot\theta=(q/\hbar) V^\infty\) when the control is specified at infinity, and \(\dot\theta=(q/\hbar) \alpha V^{\rm proper}\) when the control is local.
+Thus there is no additional lapse factor hidden in the phase-bias relation when everything is written in asymptotic variables.
 We now ask whether the redshift-dependent signatures are within reach in weak fields, or only in compact-object exteriors.
 Short-junction and weak-curvature assumptions are retained throughout.

 We begin with the geometric constraints that validate the “local” treatment on a static slice.
 Let \(L\) be the proper thickness across the barrier and \(A\) the proper cross-section (both on \(\Sigma_t)\).
 The short-junction approximation requires \(L\ll\xi_{L R}\) in the banks and \(L\ll\xi_N\) in the barrier.
 Curvature and lapse inhomogeneity must be small across the device: \(L\ll R_c\) and \(L\ll \ell_\alpha\), where \(R_c\) is a curvature radius extracted from \(\gamma_{ij}\) and \(\ell_\alpha\equiv \alpha/|\nabla\alpha|\) sets the redshift variation scale along the transport direction.
 Under these conditions, the mapping from the proper GL solution to asymptotic fluxes (Sec. \ref{sec4}) holds to relative accuracy \( \mathcal{O}((L/R_c)^2+(L/\ell_\alpha)^2)\).